curiousest/curiousest.github.io/_posts/2024-02-16-philosophy-study.md

 [Here's an example, where I studied J. J. Rousseau & "The Social Contract"](2024-02-08-Rousseau-study-notes).

 1. Get the gist of it.
 	1. Understand the philosopher.
 Where they came from, who came before them, the outline of their main ideas, agreements/disagreements after them.
-Wikipedia, YouTube lectures, [Encyclopaedia](https://plato.stanford.edu/index.html) entries, etc.
+Wikipedia, YouTube lectures, [Encyclopedia](https://plato.stanford.edu/index.html) entries, etc.
 	2. Look at the outline of the piece.
-Wikipedia, YouTube lectures, Encyclopaedia entries, etc.
+Wikipedia, YouTube lectures, Encyclopedia entries, etc.
 2. Consume it.
 	1. Some things are hard to consume. 🧘‍♂️
 	2. The style and medium is part of the message.